 In the City of Dundee, as elsewhere, there are many individuals who require support in order to protect themselves from harm.
 Their difficulty in doing so may arise because of a disability, infirmity, or an illness, and as a result they may be at risk of physical, sexual, financial or emotional harm or neglect from those who provide services for them, members of the community, or even their own family members.

-Among the provisions of the Act is the setting up of Adult Protection Committees throughout Scotland.
+Among the provisions of the Act was the setting up of Adult Protection Committees throughout Scotland.
 These committees, including that in Dundee, are responsible for ensuring that the local authority, the police, the NHS and other key agencies such as the Care Commission, work together in an effective and co-ordinated manner to protect at-risk people from harm.
+The Independent Convenor of the Dundee Committee is myself, Colin McCashey and I can be contacted via Katrina Finnon, Lead Officer to the Adult Support and Protection Committee on 01382 433805 or katrina.fonnondundeecity.gov.uk.